amcmath4/amcmath4.github.io/README.md

 \
 \
 Our class was instructed by Dr. Ying Xie, and our project sponsor was Dr. Lei Li.
-## Who was involved in the project?
+## Who was involved in this project?
 Here are the team members that formed our group:
   - Eric Whang
   - Mark Schuler